 A male friend of mine suggested I should just add a supplement chapter to one of my existing books, explaining the special issues women face when planning for retirement.
 On the surface, his suggestion had merit because my existing books were certainly written with both female and male readers in mind, but as you probably already know, there are bigger issues playing out for women wanting to create a better life for themselves in retirement.

-My recent book, Super Freedom: A woman’s guide to superannuation (Wrightbooks, $32.95) can help women discover how to create a better life financially in six steps, and you don’t have to spend thousands of dollars in financial advice to make this happen.
+My book, Super Freedom: A woman’s guide to superannuation (Wrightbooks, $32.95) can help women discover how to create a better life financially in six steps, and you don’t have to spend thousands of dollars in financial advice to make this happen.

 Women have different life experiences to men